Model

 Traveling Salesman

-The traveling salesman problem (TSP) is the shortest route that visits each city exactly once and returns to the origin city.
-We consider the symmetric TSP, in which the distance between two cities is the same in each opposite direction.
-In our examples, the number of nodes is 20.
+The traveling salesman problem (TSP) seeks the shortest route that visits each city exactly once and returns to the origin.
+We consider the symmetric TSP with 20 nodes.

 Note